AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * Scrolling

   When many boxes are displayed, the currently visible area may be too small for all of them.
-When that happens, GPS adds scrollbars.
+When that happens, GNAT Studio adds scrollbars.
   You can also scroll using the arrow keys, or by dragging the background while pressing the left mouse button.

 * Layout

-  GPS organizes the boxes in a browser using a simple layout algorithm, which is layer oriented: items with no parents are put in the first layer, their direct children are put in the second layer, and so on.
+  GNAT Studio organizes the boxes in a browser using a simple layout algorithm, which is layer oriented: items with no parents are put in the first layer, their direct children are put in the second layer, and so on.
 Depending on the type of browser, these layers are organized either